Lilmac12312/eCore/README.md

 # eCore
 Like Essentials but custom ;)

-Since the source repo is private, this repo will serve as an issue tracker.
+Since the source is private, this repo will be used as an issue tracker.

 Watch or star this repository for notifications.
 Remember to check your open issues frequently!